andy-liuu/Paint-Project/README.md

 # Paint-Project
 ### About
-Simple themed raster graphics editor made with Python3 and Pygame<br>
+Simple themed raster graphics editor made with Python3 and Pygame

 ### Theme
-Calvin and Hobbes<br>
+Calvin and Hobbes

 ### Purpose
-2018-2019 midterm project for ICS3U @ Vincent Massey S.S <br>
+2018-2019 midterm project for ICS3U @ Vincent Massey S.S
 ### Created by
-andy-liuu<br>
+andy-liuu